US move to shorten COVID-19 isolation stirs confusion, doubt

-WASHINGTON (AP) — U.S. health officials’ decision to shorten the recommended COVID-19 isolation and quarantine period from 10 days to five is drawing criticism from some medical experts and could create confusion among many Americans.
+WASHINGTON (AP) — U.S. health officials’ decision to shorten the recommended COVID-19 isolation and quarantine period from 10 days to five is drawing criticism from some medical experts and could create more confusion and fear among Americans.

+To the dismay of some authorities, the new guidelines allow people to leave isolation without getting tested to see if they are still infectious.

-The move has raised questions about how the guidance was crafted and why it was changed now, in the middle of another wintertime spike in cases, this one driven largely by the highly contagious omicron variant.
+The guidance has raised questions about how it was crafted and why it was changed now, in the middle of another wintertime spike in cases, this one driven largely by the highly contagious omicron variant.

 Monday’s action by the Centers for Disease Control and Prevention cut in half the recommended isolation time for Americans who are infected with the coronavirus but have no symptoms.
 The CDC similarly shortened the amount of time people who have come into close contact with an infected person need to quarantine.

-The new guidance was issued amid warnings from the business community that the spike in cases could soon cause widespread staffing shortages because of workers being forced to stay home.
-Already, thousands of airline flights have been canceled over the past few days in a mess blamed on omicron.
+The CDC has been under pressure from the public and the private sector, including the airline industry, to shorten the isolation time and reduce the risk of severe staffing shortages amid the omicron surge.
+Thousands of flights have been canceled over the past few days in a mess blamed on omicron.

 CDC officials said the guidance is in keeping with growing evidence that people with the virus are most infectious in the first few days.

-Just last week, the CDC loosened rules that previously called on health care workers to stay off the job for 10 days if they test positive.
-The new recommendations said workers could go back after seven days if they test negative and don’t have symptoms.

-Early research suggests omicron may cause milder illnesses than earlier versions.
-But the sheer number of people becoming infected — and therefore having to isolate or quarantine — threatens to crush the ability of hospitals, airlines and other businesses to stay open, experts say.

-Louis Mansky, director of the Institute for Molecular Virology at the University of Minnesota, said there is a scientific basis to the CDC’s recommendations.
+Louis Mansky, director of the Institute for Molecular Virology at the University of Minnesota, agreed there is a scientific basis to the CDC’s recommendations.

 “When somebody gets infected, when are they most likely to transmit the virus to another person?” he said.
 “It’s usually in the earlier course of the illness, which is typically a day or two before they actually develop symptoms and then a couple of days to three days after that.”